drodil/backstage-plugin-qeta/docs/setup.md

 ## Importing content from another system

 You can use the backend API to import content via the question, answer, and comment endpoints.
-If you set `allowMetadataInput` to `true` in your config, you can also pass in the `created` and `user` fields to preserve this metadata from another system.
+If you set `allowMetadataInput` to `true` in your config, you can also pass in the `created` and `user` fields in to preserve this metadata from another system.
+For POST requests, you can pass these as keys in the JSON payload.
+For GET requests, you can pass the username with a `x-qeta-user` header.